List of awards and nominations received by Christina Aguilera

 Christina Aguilera is an American singer.
 Aguilera's self-titled debut album spawned three Billboard Hot 100 number-ones singles: "Genie in a Bottle" (1999), "What a Girl Wants" and "Come On Over Baby (All I Want Is You)" (both from 2000).
 In addition to establishing her as a teen idol, the album earned her prestigious awards, including Female Artist of the Year at the 2000 Billboard Music Awards and Best New Artist at the 2000 Grammy Awards, becoming one of the youngest artists to receive the trophy.
 In 2000, Aguilera released her first Spanish-language record, Mi Reflejo, and a Christmas album titled My Kind of Christmas.
 The former received the Latin Grammy Award for Best Female Pop Vocal Album.

 For the Moulin Rouge! soundtrack, Aguilera collaborated with Lil' Kim, Mýa and Pink in "Lady Marmalade" (2001), whose music video won two trophies in the 2001 MTV Video Music Awards, including Video of the Year.
 In the following year, she changed her image and artistic direction with Stripped (2002), incorporating a range of musical styles and a more personal lyrical content for its development.
-Despite sparked controversy, being received with mixed opinions from music critics, the commercial success of the project made her to be considered the female artist of the following year through awards ceremonies, including 2003 MTV Europe Music Awards (EMA).
+Its commercial success of the project made her to be considered the female artist of the following year through awards ceremonies, including 2003 MTV Europe Music Awards (EMA).
 With some tracks extracted from the album such as "Dirrty" featuring Redman, "Beautiful" and "Fighter", she was indicated in several international awards, as Echo Music Prize, Juno Awards and Q Awards.